-Rowan County ends week with three reported COVID-19 deaths, average of 26 daily cases - Salisbury Post
+Rowan ends week with three COVID-19 deaths, 26 average daily cases - Salisbury Post

-Rowan County ends week with three reported COVID-19 deaths, average of 26 daily cases
+Rowan ends week with three COVID-19 deaths, 26 average daily cases

 By Natalie Anderson